Skip to content

 $ EDGY_SETTINGS_MODULE=myproject.configs.settings.MyCustomSettings edgy <COMMAND>

 Optional prerequisite: set one of the preload imports to the application path.
-This way you can skip providing the --app parameter or providing the EDGY_DEFAULT_APP.
+This way you can skip providing the --app parameter or EDGY_DEFAULT_APP.

 Starting the default shell: